George Spooner

 George Arthur Spooner (25 May 1906 – 5 May 1975) was a New Zealand politician of the Labour Party.

 Biography

 Early life and career

-Spooner was born on 25 May 1906 in Patea, one of six children, to Arthur Frederick (Fred) Spooner and Mary Ann Prouse.
+Spooner was born on 25 May 1906 in Pātea, one of six children, to Arthur Frederick (Fred) Spooner and Mary Ann Prouse.
 He became a blacksmith by trade, working at both the Patea Freezing Works and for the Wanganui Harbour Board.
 In 1926 he married Edith Annie Clarke with whom he had three children.
 While working for the Harbour Board, he became the chair of the Harbour Employees Union and the East Town branch of the Amalgamated Society of Railway Servants.
 He saw active service overseas during World War II as an anti-aircraft gunner.

 Spooner became the secretary of the Wanganui Trades Council, leading him to politics.
 He became president of the Wanganui Branch of the Labour Party and later the Wanganui Labour Representation Committee.

 Political career

 He represented the Wanganui electorate from 1960, but was unexpectedly defeated in 1969 by National's Bill Tolhurst.

 During his time as a Member of Parliament he advocated in particular for better quality housing, workers' compensation and social security benefits for his constituents.
 Spooner twice stood for the vice-presidency of the Labour Party.
 He gained minimal support with only 6 delegates voting for him in 1969 and 8 in 1970.

 In 1968 he introduced a bill to the house that would extend the powers of the Office of the Ombudsman to local bodies.
 The bill was voted down, but a bill in 1975 with the same purpose was eventually passed by the Third Labour Government.